ushakrishnan/ToolWeaver/docs/deployment/SQLITE_GRAFANA_SETUP.md

 ### Grafana Security

-- **API Key**: Treated like password, store securely
+- **API Key / Service Account Token**: Treated like password, store securely
   - Not in version control
   - Not in logs
-  - Rotate periodically
+  - Rotate periodically (Grafana recommends monthly)
+  - **Service Accounts** are the newer recommended approach for programmatic API access
+  - API Keys still work fine for this integration
 - **Data source**: Connections use authentication
 - **Access control**: Grafana has user/org permissions
 - **SSL/TLS**: Grafana Cloud uses HTTPS by default